Episode 332: Coffee Enemas: The Whys, Whats and Hows

 Are you experiencing bloating, belching, pain with eating, or heartburn?
 These symptoms can be due to constipation, sluggish bowels or trapped gas.
 To find relief in times of digestive discomfort, coffee enemas can be a great resource.
 Learn how coffee enemas can support your body’s natural detoxification process and gut-brain connection as well as how to properly set one up and what to expect afterwards.

-If you’re having any of these chronic digestive symptoms, our team would love to get to the root cause within our 1:1 membership.
+If you’re having any of these chronic digestive symptoms, our team would love to work with you 1:1 within our Functional C.A.R.E.
+Method™.
 We’d love to see your application!

 In this episode: